-I am a Grand Prix rider, a Level III
+I am a Grand Prix rider, an NCCP Level III

-Dressage Coach, High Performance Coach and the National Coach of the Canadian Para Equestrian Team.
+Dressage Coach, an EC High Performance Coach and have been the National Coach of the Canadian Para Equestrian Team.

 These accomplishments all began with the completion of my Canadian Pony Club ‘A’ on my first horse ‘Martins Gyseyn’.
 He was a 15 hh gelding who helped teach me how to barrel race, jump, swim (!), event and ride Dressage.
 In 1989 we earned a spot on the Canadian Team at the North American Young Rider Championships in Chicago, Illinois.
 Our Team won the Gold medal and Gyseyn and I were 5 th.
 Individually.
 That year we were also named the Canadian Individual Young Rider Champions.
 Gyseyn ended up retiring on my parent’s farm many years later where he lived until the age of 36!